 Field name (1)

-This is your field's identifier and will appear in your analytics.
+This is your field's identifier and will appear in the Analyse tab.
 It defaults to "field_type_(incrementing number)" but can be updated at any point by clicking on it.
 The field name cannot be blank and has to be unique across your form.
 It may only contain alphanumeric characters, hyphens and underscores.

 Note: Field names are not allowed to contain spaces or round brackets.